Sale EM TableNow: $4,696.25

 With every single detail governed by its construction, the EM Table follows the aesthetics of necessity.
 The legs that are attached using a crossbar illustrate the force vectors and static connections more commonly seen in the context of civil engineering works.

 Each tapered leg is turned out and angled on a diagonal to distribute the downward flow of energy on the table, creating an incredibly sturdy surface for working or dining.
-The tabletop is finished in smooth oak veneer, lending a warm balance to the table's mechanical efficiency.
+A selection of solid wood table tops in Oak or Walnut are enhanced with an oiled finish that lend a warm balance to the table's mechanical efficiency.

 Jean Prouvé originally designed the EM Table for the "Maison Tropique" project.
 "EM" stands for: Entretroise Métallique.